-Illicit trade networks often share the same routes, transportation modes, resources, convergence points, and enabling networks.
+KEY FINDINGS: HUBS OF ILLICIT TRADE Crime convergence & poly-criminality in hubs of illicit trade > Illicit trade networks often share the same routes, transportation modes, resources, convergence points, and enabling networks.
 Illicit trade is supported by document and accounting fraud, asset manipulation, abuses of shell corporations, cybercrime, corruption, and money-laundering, among other crimes.
-Illicit trade networks operating in hubs rely on a wide range of legally registered entities, including raw materials suppliers, manufacturers, distributors, transport, postal, logistics, financial, and accounting companies.
-Unrestricted access to key inputs from legitimate companies operating in countries which are not hubs of illicit trade have, in particular, enabled mass production of illicit goods.
+Use of legitimate companies to further means of illicit traders > > > Illicit trade networks operating in hubs rely on a wide range of legally registered entities, including raw materials suppliers, manufacturers, distributors, transport, postal, logistics, financial, and accounting companies.
+Unrestricted access to key inputs from legitimate companies operating in countries which are not hubs of illicit trade has, in particular, enabled mass production of illicit goods.
 Enablers in financial safe havens include bankers, lawyers, accountants, art dealers, investment advisors, real estate agents, trust or company providers, gold and diamond traders, and other service-based firms and professionals who are complicit in abetting criminals, kleptocrats, and terrorist financiers to launder money to commit their fraud, corrupt practices, and other crimes.
-Illicit trade networks operating in hubs utilise complex distribution and accounting arrangements to help corrupt states and designated actors evade sanctions.
-The Illicit trafficking by Iran, North Korea, Russia, and Venezuela are illustrative modalities on how Panama, Dubai, and other hubs of illicit trade help evade sanctions, move illicit goods, and support modern dictatorships.
-Countries along supply chains face many consequences of illicit trade, often witnessing a drastic increase in criminal violence, illicit consumption, corruption, poverty, socioeconomic inequality, reduced public health, environmental degradation, and other negative implications.
-Illicit trade activities are facilitated by financial secrecy and deficiencies in financial regulations, which enable trade-based money laundering through gold and other commodities and money laundering through real estate.
+Increasing role of hubs in sanctions evasion > arrangements to help corrupt states and designated actors evade sanctions.
+Negative spill-over effects on trading & neighboring countries > Countries along supply chains face many consequences of illicit trade, often witnessing a drastic increase in criminal violence, illicit consumption, corruption, poverty, socioeconomic inequality, reduced public health, environmental degradation, and other negative implications.
+Financial secrecy & deficiencies in financial regulations as enablers of illicit trade Illicit trade activities are facilitated by financial secrecy and deficiencies in financial regulations, which enable trade-based money laundering through gold and other commodities and money laundering through real estate.
 Emerging cryptocurrency hubs create further regulatory vulnerabilities abused by illicit actors.
 Illegal currency transfers through smuggling by international carriers and through the secretion of currency in other items crossing borders enable the circulation of goods and money in illicit trade transactions.
-Illicit trade networks operating in hubs exploit vulnerable segments of society, including the poor, refugees, displaced persons, and economic migrants.
+Exploitation of vulnerable communities & states > Illicit trade networks operating in hubs exploit vulnerable segments of society, including the poor, refugees, displaced persons, and economic migrants.
 Illicit trade networks also exploit geopolitically unstable countries and fragile states.
-Weak regulations in FTZs, their limited transparency, insufficient use of technology to enforce or detect illegal merchandise, and lacking background checks for compliance facilitate illicit trade.
-Presence of legitimate companies in FTZs providing financial, real estate, logistics, transportation, shipping, and other services help illicit traders and criminal organisations to smuggle illicit goods.
+Free trade zones (FTZs) as enablers of illicit production & transshipments > Weak regulations in FTZs, their limited transparency, insufficient use of technology to enforce or detect illegal merchandise, and lacking background checks for compliance facilitate illicit trade.
+The presence of legitimate companies in FTZs providing financial, real estate, logistics, transportation, shipping, and other services helps illicit traders and criminal organizations smuggle illicit goods.
 Suppliers of raw materials often ship their products to free zones used to manufacture illicit goods.
-Political corruption through bribes across multiple levels of seniority provides immunity from prosecution and access to key figures in government.
-Weak levels of law enforcement and administrative corruption are endemic in hubs of illicit trade that often lack political will to change the status quo by adopting stricter regulations and increased penalties for illicit trade activities.
-Many hubs of illicit trade are characterized by high levels of violence committed by drug traffickers, gangs, corrupt police, and security officials, with some of the highest homicide rates in the world registered in Central America and Brazil.
+High levels of corruption > Political corruption through bribes across multiple levels of seniority provides immunity from prosecution and access to key figures in government.
+Weak levels of law enforcement and administrative corruption are endemic in hubs of illicit trade that often lack the political will to change the status quo by adopting stricter regulations and increased penalties for illicit trade activities.
+Connections with violence > Many hubs of illicit trade are characterized by high levels of violence committed by drug traffickers, gangs, corrupt police, and security officials, with some of the highest homicide rates in the world registered in Central America and Brazil.
 Even though some hubs of illicit trade, such as Dubai, have relatively low rates of violence, they might fuel violence in other countries along the supply chain, particularly in conflict-ridden and fragile states.
 The illicit trade-terror convergence creates additional threats to global security.
+Source: HIT Project Final Repo